-2.261.
-Persons who either work in a market unit operated by a family member living in the same or in another household (i.e. contributing family workers), or perform tasks or duties of an employee job held by a family member living in the same or in another household, should also be classified as in employment.
+4.317.
+Persons who either work in a market unit operated by a family member living in the same or in another household (i.e. contributing family workers) or perform tasks or duties of an employee job held by a family member living in the same or in another household should also be classified as in employment.
 These groups of workers are included in employment, regardless of the number of hours actually worked, as they contribute their labour to produce goods and services for pay or profit, payable to the household or family.

-2.264.
-In accordance with the priority rule to establish their labour force status see para 2.252), persons who during the reference period were primarily students, homemakers, pensioners, registered unemployed, etc, and at the same time were engaged in employment, as defined above, should be classified as in employment.
+4.318.
+In accordance with the priority rule to establish their labour force status (see para.
+4.308), persons who during the reference period were primarily students, homemakers, pensioners, registered unemployed, or engaged in other forms of work, and at the same time were engaged in employment, as defined above, should be classified as in employment.

-2.265.
+4.319.
 Excluded from employment are:

-(a) apprentices, interns and trainees who work without pay in cash or in kind (see paras 3.329h-2.329k);
+(a) apprentices, interns and trainees who work without pay in cash or in kind (i.e. unpaid trainee work);